When Automated Program Repair Meets Regression Testing -- An Extensive Study on 2 Million Patches: Introduction

 Our study reveals various practical guidelines for the APR community.
 (1) The number of patches widely used for measuring APR efficiency can incur skewed conclusions, and the use of inconsistent RTS configurations can further skew the conclusion. \Comment{The widely-used metric (i.e., the number of generated patches) and the inconsistent RTS configurations can both induce biased conclusions on measuring APR efficiency.} (2) RTS can indeed reduce a significant portion of test executions on all studied APR systems and should be considered in future APR work.
 (3) The performance varies among different RTS strategies.
 In particular, statement- and method-level RTS can significantly outperform class-level RTS, and are recommended for future APR work.
 (4) RTS techniques can substantially outperform state-of-the-art test prioritization techniques for APR, and combining them can further improve APR efficiency.
-(5) Traditional regression test prioritization~\cite{DBLP:journals/tse/LiHH07, DBLP:journals/ac/Lou0ZH19} widely studied in regression testing performs even better than APR-specific test prioritization~\cite{DBLP:conf/icsm/QiML13} when they are combined with most RTS techniques. \Comment{Combined with class-level or method-level RTS in APR, traditional regression test prioritization widely studied in regression testing outperforms state-of-the-art test prioritization specifically designed for APR.} Lastly, we also present the detailed impact of different patch categories and patch validation strategies on our findings. \Comment{, and observed a more remarkable impact of RTS on the patches of stronger fixing capabilities and smaller fixing code scales}
+(5) Traditional Regression Test Prioritization (RTP) techniques~\cite{DBLP:journals/tse/LiHH07, DBLP:journals/ac/Lou0ZH19} widely studied in regression testing performs even better than APR-specific test prioritization~\cite{DBLP:conf/icsm/QiML13} when they are combined with most RTS techniques. \Comment{Combined with class-level or method-level RTS in APR, traditional regression test prioritization widely studied in regression testing outperforms state-of-the-art test prioritization specifically designed for APR.} Besides, we further present the detailed impact of different patch categories and patch validation strategies on our findings.
+Lastly, we also discuss the impact of RTS strategies on the repair effectiveness.

-To summarize, as the first extensive study investigating the impact of RTS on APR, this paper makes the following contributions: \begin{itemize}[leftmargin=10pt, itemindent=0pt, topsep=0pt] \item \textbf{Literature review.} Revisiting the literature and implementations of existing APR systems, highlighting RTS as an important optimization mostly neglected and inconsistently-configured by existing work.
+\Comment{, and observed a more remarkable impact of RTS on the patches of stronger fixing capabilities and smaller fixing code scales} As the first extensive study on the impact of regression testing on APR, this paper makes the following contributions: \begin{itemize} \item \textbf{Literature review.} Revisiting the literature and implementations of existing APR systems, highlighting RTS as an important optimization mostly neglected and inconsistently-configured by existing work.